 There are no magic bullets on this list.
 Some things may or may not be helpful.
 But in the hope that these tips might be useful for someone else, here are some of the things that have helped me minimize the pain, and maximize the joy of the season:

 3. Forgive quickly.
 People hurt each other.
 We don’t mean to but we do.
-Things like canceled plans, emails and calls that aren’t returned, insensitive remarks, being left out of things, etc., all hurt twice as much this time of year.
-But most of the time-it’s not about you.
+Things like canceled plans, emails and calls that aren’t returned, insensitive remarks, being left out of things, etc., all hurt more this time of year.
+But most of the time it’s not about you.
 Everyone has their own stuff going on and things happen.
 Let go quickly and bless them instead.
-Yeah sometimes it’s hard, but do it anyway.
-As for those special folks who are so generous with their “advice” about all the things you should be doing differently–bless ’em double!
-Even the person who has given the most shallow, insensitive “counsel” ever, probably meant well.
+Yeah, sometimes it’s hard.
+Do it anyway.
+As for those special folks who are so generous with their “advice” about all the things you should be doing differently, bless ’em double!
+Even the person who has given the most shallow, insensitive advice ever probably meant well.

 4. Cultivate gratitude.
 There is always something to be grateful for (usually there is MUCH to be grateful for) and recognizing those things is often a matter of perspective.
 And a right perspective is something that can be cultivated.
 If an entire good day seems out of reach, then celebrate the good things and good moments in each day.
 And there are always moments to celebrate–even on the hardest days.
 Purpose to be thankful for what’s good and you might be surprised how much good you find.
 Enjoy every good moment for all it’s worth!